marcianorama/news_with_spring_mvc/README.md

 you can build maven project with mvn clean install in your directory project in terminal or command prompt or in ide eclipse run maven clean and run maven install

 ENJOY!
-CODING IS NEVER FLAT!
+CODING IS NEVER FAT!